calyxir/calyx/docs/fud/synthesis.md

 To use local execution, just leave off the `remote = true` line.

+You can also set the Xilinx mode and target device:

+    [stages.xclbin]
+    mode = "hw_emu"
+    device = "xilinx_u50_gen3x16_xdma_201920_3"

+The options for `mode` are `hw_emu` (simulation) and `hw` (on-FPGA execution).
+The device string above is for the [Alveo U50][u50] card, which we have at Cornell, but I honestly don't know how you're supposed to find the right string for a different FPGA target.
+Hopefully someone will figure this out and document it in the future.

 ### Compile

 The first step in the Xilinx toolchain is to generate [an `xclbin` executable file][xclbin].